Conquer Your Closet Clutter

 • Hold on to a few items that will allow you to wear your summer clothes in the winter.
 For instance, if you purchase a few cardigans, you can wear your summer tank tops all year.

 • Be a minimalist.
 Wouldn’t you love to open your closet and love every item in it?
 I’d take that any day over having a camisole, sweater, and skinny jeans in every color imaginable.
 Quality always trumps quantity.
-Have less clothes that are higher quality.
+Have fewer clothes that are higher quality.

 • Every time you wear something, hang it back in your closet with the hanger facing the other way.
-Every few months, go through your closet and it will be easy to find the items you haven’t worn in a while.
+Every few months, go through your sliding wardrobes and it will be easy to find the items you haven’t worn in a while.
 If you haven’t worn an item in three months, you probably don’t need to hold on to it.

 • When it comes to clothing, be an infrequent purchaser, and a frequent purger.